Industry: B2C | Food Tech | Mobile App

 The problem

-For home cooks, online recipe discovery often means wading through a sea of ads, personal anecdotes, and poor organizational tools.
+For home cooks, online recipe discovery often means wading through a sea of ads, OP’s long personal stories, and poor organizational tools.

 Existing platforms fall short; either cluttered with irrelevant content or lacking a centralized place to save, organize, and share recipes.
 Users often resort to screenshots, messy bookmark folders, or texting links to themselves.